BackSH00TER/AlexaSkillSkiResort/readme.md

    - example `node utilsTest.js`

-# TODO - Need to add these resorts
+# TODO

+Add: Big Sky, Heavenly, Jackson Hole, Squaw Valley, Vail, Whistler

+- Rename lambda function

 - Future:
+-- Add better method of listing all resorts (ie: list 10, would you like to hear more, pagination effect)
+--- Or have ability to say What resorts do you support in WA, CA, OR, etc and list out for specific states/regions
 --- Add support for Canada, based on users region report depths in cm or inches